 Breakfast: Instead of granola or cereal for breakfast, try a protein smoothie.

 Protein and fat are essential for energy, so make sure your morning breakfast includes both.
-Quick and easy to prepare, a smoothie made with either Recharge (whey protein), or the pea-protein based Cleanse or Sustain will fuel your day.
+Quick and easy to prepare, a smoothie made with either Whey Protein, or the pea-protein based Protein On-The-Go or Plant Protein + Multi will fuel your day.
 Include a healthy fat such as MCT oil, coconut oil, or avocado.
-Try the recipe for Dr. Lipman’s personal favorite, made from Recharge, featuring bioactive, non-denatured whey from grass-fed cows and rich in essential fatty acids.

 Lunch: Instead of sandwiches or wheat wraps, try collard green wraps.